-Despite President Trump’s anti-immigrant rhetoric during both his campaign and while in office, his administration last week ruled to more than 750,000 undocumented immigrants to stay in the United States — at least temporarily.
+Despite President Trump’s anti-immigrant rhetoric during both his campaign and while in office, his administration last week ruled to allow more than 750,000 undocumented immigrants to stay in the United States — at least temporarily.

 Penn students, while relieved at the ruling, are hesitant to celebrate just yet.